trembl/BioHackAcademy.github.io/bha3/class/4/loeffler-staining.md

 * Tap water
 * Blotting paper

+## Composition of the stain

+* Methylene Blue				3.0 g
+* Potassium Hydroxide, 10%		1.0 ml
+* Ethanol, 95%					300.0 ml

 ## Method

 1. Prepare a drop of sample on your microscope slide according to our [Method](/bha3/class/4/preparing-slides/)
 2. Air dry the sample for 5 to 10 minutes.
-3. Soak the cells in a drop of 95% alcohol to de-hydrate the cells
+3. Soak the cells in a drop of 95% alcohol to dehydrate the cells
 4. Air dry the sample for 5 to 10 minutes, make sure all the alcohol is evaporated
 5. Fixate the cells by quickly moving the object glass through a flame.
 6. Let the sample cool down.